ssoe/Faloop-discord-feed/README.md

 Hunts.db is a snapshop of database from larger project.
 It uses zone_positions table to map internal faloop positions (zonePoiIds) to X/Y coords as the faloop feed does not have X/Y coords.

+I also included a standalone faloop db with this table.

 Example spawn event:

 {'type': 'mob', 'subType': 'report', 'data': {'action': 'spawn', 'mobId': 2962, 'worldId': 42, 'zoneInstance': 0, 'data': {'zoneId': 134, 'zonePoiIds': [27], 'timestamp': '2023-11-28T19:53:54.648Z', 'window': 1}}}